 If your plan year has ended or your company has canceled the Health FSA, you may still have access to your Health FSA funds via the runout period, grace period, or rollover.

-If your company is moving off of Gusto or has found a new broker, connect with your employer on whether your commuter benefits will be moving as well.
-In either of these situations you will not be able to submit expenses for reimbursement after the plan has ended.
+If your company is moving off of Gusto or has found a new broker, connect with your employer on whether your FSA will be moving as well.
+In either of these situations, you will not be able to submit expenses for reimbursement after the plan has ended.

 At the end of your company’s plan year, you have 90 days to submit claims for services rendered during your previous plan year.
 This is called the runout period.